Author: Ron Graham

 1 God’s Unique Name “Jehovah”

-Note that he name translated "LORD above is rendered by some as “Jehovah” but is variously spelled “Jehovah”, “Yahweh”, or “YHWH.
+Note that the name translated "LORD is rendered by some as “Jehovah” but is variously spelled “Jehovah”, “Yahweh”, or “YHWH.
 There are some notes on “Jehovah” on another page.

-It is a most important question, therefore, whether Jesus is “Jehovah” the Lord God and has the right to be called by the same holy name as his Father — the name Many deny it, but what do the scriptures say?
+It is a most important question, therefore, whether Jesus is “Jehovah” the LORD God, and has the right to be called by the same holy name as his Father.
+What do the scriptures say?

 2 The name God bestowed on Jesus

 "God has highly exalted him, and given him the name which is above every name, that at the name of Jesus every knee should bow..."
 (Philippians 2:9).